vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

 Adding photo clubs (or museums) at `Level 1` requires providing the item's name, location and a few optional URLs.
-The enables the app to list the item on the `Clubs and Museums` screen and display its location on maps by adding a graphical marker.
+This enables the app to list the item on the `Clubs and Museums` screen and display its location on maps by adding a graphical marker.

 `Level 1` data is stored in a _single_ central online `root.level1.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/ViewModel/Lists/root.level1.json)